siapkerjo/blog/_posts/patterns/2023-02-18-scatter-gather-pattern.md

 ---

 ## Introduction
-In this blog post, I will explore the Scatter-Gather Pattern.
-It is a cloud scalability design to process large amounts of data or achieve time-consuming, complex computations.
+In this blog post, I will explore the Scatter-Gather Pattern, a cloud scalability design that can process large amounts of data and perform time-consuming, intricate computations.
 The pattern works like a guide for creating distributed systems to achieve parallelism.
 The approach can significantly reduce processing times for an online application to cater to as many users.
-The idea is to break down an operation into independent tasks to respond in approximately constant time.
+The idea is to break down an operation into independent tasks to achieve approximately constant response time.

 ## What is Scatter Gather Pattern
 Let us take an example to understand the problem where the pattern can be effective.
 Suppose an application that runs on a single-core processor.
 It can process an incoming request in 64 seconds to produce a result.
 If we migrate the same application to a 16-core processor, it can generate the same output in roughly four seconds.
 The 16-core processor will spawn sixteen threads to work in parallel to compute the result, with a few extra microseconds for managing multiple processing threads.
 However, a four-second response time is good but still considered slugging for a web application.
 Upgrading the processor further, verticle scaling, will mitigate the problem, not solve it.